xsgordon/kubevirt-minishift-demo/README.md

 * `cirros-pvc.yaml` - Create a `PersistentVolume` containing a Cirros disk image using the Containerized Data Importer, `img` file pulled via HTTP.
 * `cirros-pvc-vm.yaml` - Create a basic Cirros virtual machine using a `PersistentVolume`.
 * `cirros-clone-pvc.yaml` - Create a clone of the `PersistentVolume` created by `cirros-pvc.yaml` using the Containerized Data Importer.
+* `cirros-clone-vm.yaml` - Create a virtual machine based on the cloned `PersistentVolume` from `cirros-clone-pvc.yaml`.

+The `fedora-*` examples follow the same pattern as the Cirros examples above.
+In both the Cirros and Fedora examples the resultant virtual machine has basic networking provided by the `Pod` network.
+The Cirros image uses the default username and password baked into it (`cirros` and `gocubsgo`), the Fedora image uses the `shadowman` user with the `shadowman` password.

 Basic KubeVirt Demo Flow
 ------------------------